BBC Radio London: 1988–2000: Greater London Radio (GLR)

-Chris Evans took on a variety of roles on GLR, often presenting a weekend show, ending in 1993 as his media career took off.
-Danny Baker has had a long association with the station, presenting Weekend Breakfast from 1989 to 1990 and then returned to present a Sunday morning show from 1996 to 1998.
+Chris Evans took on a variety of roles on GLR, often presenting a weekend show, ending in 1993.
+Danny Baker presented Weekend Breakfast from 1989 to 1990 and then returned to present a Sunday morning show from 1996 to 1998.
 Janice Long presented the Breakfast show on the station from 1989 to 1991, and Kevin Greening started as a producer in 1989, before becoming a presenter of the Breakfast show with Jeremy Nicholas in 1991.
 Bob Harris also presented shows for the station from 1994 to 1998 after leaving BBC Radio 1.
-Early afternoon programming previewed London's varied entertainment scene, interviewing comedians and other performers.
+Early afternoon programming previewed London's entertainment scene, interviewing comedians and other performers.
 Richard Cook had a Saturday night jazz show.

 Specialist speech programmes in the evening were aimed at London's communities: Asian, Afro-Caribbean, Jewish, Gay, and Irish.
-Black London was replaced with Margaret Jones aka The Ranking Miss P, who was dropped by BBC Radio 1.
-Lavender Lounge, the programme for the gay community, was presented by comedian Amy Lamé.
+Black London was replaced with Margaret Jones (aka The Ranking Miss P).
+Later, a programme for the gay community, Lavender Lounge, was launched.
+It was presented by comedian Amy Lamé.
 Weekends featured extensive sports coverage, centring on football and London's numerous clubs such as Arsenal, Tottenham, and West Ham United.

-In 1989 GLR set up a youth-based radio training facility at Vauxhall College, SW8, which was followed with a second course based at White City, W12.
+In 1989, GLR set up a youth-based radio training facility at Vauxhall College, SW8, which was followed by a second course based at White City, W12.
 This was allocated funds from the London Borough of Hammersmith and Fulham and the British parliament.

-One unique aspect of GLR was the ability to directly access Scotland Yard's network of traffic cameras across London's busiest streets.
-This enabled its reporters, most commonly "Bob at the Yard", to give unparalleled accurate traffic and travel news to its listeners.
+GLR had the ability to directly access Scotland Yard's network of traffic cameras across London's busiest streets.
+This enabled its reporters, most commonly "Bob at the Yard", to give accurate traffic and travel news to its listeners.
 The reports were known as 20/20 Travel, named because its travel reports were read out every 20 minutes during peak times.
-No other radio station had this access for a while, even managing to out-do Capital Radio's traffic plane, known as the Flying Eye.
+No other radio station had this access for a while, even managing to outdo Capital Radio's traffic plane, known as the Flying Eye.

-GLR continues to be celebrated many years after its demise.